Skip to main content

 • Darlene Callaghan, Head of FAcT Engineering

-• One local gentleman expressed gratitude for aviation’s role in delivering medical supplies, enabling his team to restore sight to individuals in need.
+• A local community member expressing gratitude for aviation’s role in delivering vital medical supplies that restore sight in remote areas to those in need.

-• A WestJet flight attendant shared her gratitude to the women for keeping her and her colleagues safe.
+• A WestJet flight attendant sharing thanks for the leadership and expertise of women keeping her crew and passengers safe.

-• Recent high school graduate came prepared with a list of questions, eager to explore future education and training opportunities.
+• A recent high school graduate, eager and prepared with a list of questions about future education and training opportunities.

-• Three young women inquired about trade opportunities.
+• Three young women actively seeking information about trade careers in aviation.